Azure/azure-cosmos-client-engine/README.md

 Once you have those dependencies, run `script/bootstrap` to check your dependencies, install additional dependencies (such as [Maturin](https://maturin.rs), for building Python modules), and set up the dev environment.

+## Reviewing API docs

+A lot of our documentation can be found within the Rust code itself, using doc comments (`///`).
+To view this documentation, you can either:

+1. (Recommended on all environments) Run the `script/docs-server` script to start a process that will watch the Rust code, regenerate docs whenever it changes, and serve them on `localhost:8000`.
+This is the recommended way to view the docs, as it will automatically update as you make changes to the code.
+2. (Only on local machines) Run `cargo doc` to generate docs locally and open them in your browser.

 ## Building

 While it's possible to build the engine and non-Python bindings without it, we still highly recommend entering the python virtual environment before working in the repo.